It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach, and a life coach?”

 - Guidelines for diet and meal planning about nutrition from whole foods as a way to combat various diseases

 - Plant-based and whole food nutrition and the science behind it

-- In-depth knowledge about a range of holistic diet types including vegetarian, vegan and paleo amongst others
+- In-depth knowledge about a range of holistic diet types, including vegetarian, vegan, and paleo, amongst others

 American Council on Exercise (ACE) Health Coach Certification

-There is no doubt about it, ACE is one of the top certifications out there in the world of fitness and health.
+There is no doubt about it; ACE is one of the top certifications out there in the world of fitness and health.
 And they offer a health coach certification as well.

-This is not only a great option if you looking to become a health coach but also if you are already certified as a personal trainer and want to add even more expertise to your knowledge base, for example.
+This is not only a great option if you are looking to become a health coach but also if you are already certified as a personal trainer and want to add even more expertise to your knowledge base, example.

 Each of these will provide you with the knowledge to:

 - Help fight against the rise of chronic diseases such as diabetes and hypertension